Corporate Governance

 Board Structure, Composition and Diversity

-Nine members serve on the WM Board of Directors, all of whom, including the Chairman of our Board, are independent as defined by the New York Stock Exchange.
-The role of Board Chairman has been performed by a non-executive, independent director since 2004.
-WM’s President & CEO is the only non-independent director.
-Board members are each elected annually.
+Nine members serve on the WM Board of Directors, all of whom, with the exception of our President & Chief Executive Officer, are independent as defined by the New York Stock Exchange.
+The role of Board Chair has been performed by a non-executive, independent director since 2004.
+Board members are elected annually.
+For more information, please visit Board of Directors | WM.

-The Management Development and Compensation Committee is appointed by the Board to discharge the Board’s responsibilities relating to executive compensation and benefits and management succession and development.
-The Committee oversees the policies governing all compensation and benefits programs for executive officers and the Senior Leadership Team including risk associated with compensation programs.
+The MD&C Committee is appointed by the Board to discharge the Board’s responsibilities relating to executive compensation and benefits, and management succession and development.
+The Committee oversees the policies governing all compensation and benefits programs for executive officers and the Senior Leadership Team (SLT) including risk associated with compensation programs.
 The Committee also provides review and approval of corporate goals and objectives relevant to compensation for the CEO.
-This Committee incorporated the ESG modifier for the 2023 executive annual cash incentive program.

 Sustainability Oversight